sjdavalle/pe-compass/README.md

 <br />

-## Amplifying Existing Security Community Knowledge
+## Grow Existing Security Community Knowledge
 As many security researchers and professional programmers have noted, the PE file is fairly intuitive based on the Microsoft usage of descriptive function names stemming from *hungarian notation*.